 Due to the difficulty of recycling modern televisions, many companies that once recycled old TVs will not accept them or will only take them for a fee.
 However, there are still some options if you’re hoping to sell or recycle your TV.
-Below, we provide a list of places where you can sell your broken TV for cash and where you can recycle it for free if you’re unable to sell it.
+Below, we explain where to go.